Mastering the Digital Age

 This requirement includes a list all colleges and universities applicants have attended including the University of Utah, regardless of length of attendance.
 Official transcripts from each institution will be required.
 A minimum cumulative 3.0 undergraduate GPA is required for admission.
 The transcripts should include courses that demonstrate the ability to reason mathematically and logically. -

-Graduate Record Examination (GRE) Test Score
+Optional: Graduate Record Examination (GRE) Test Score

 The GRE is not required to apply, but will be looked at if submitted with your application.
 School code 4853 or department code 0402. -